Constructive analysis of the Navier-Stokes equation

 on $[0,\infty)\times {\mathbb R}^n$ (where $\nu$ is some strictly positive constant, i.e., $\nu>0$), and $1\leq i\leq n$) global solutions may be constructed via the a priori estimate

 which may be obtained from estimates of the form

 for some positive $s\in {\mathbb R}$ (this is the standard notation for Sobolev spaces $H^s$ which will be defined below).
-This type of estimate is valid also for initial-value problems on $[0,\infty)\times \Omega$ with periodic boundary conditions which are defined on the $n$-torus ${\mathbb T}^n$.
-From this point of view the incompressible Navier-Stokes equation system is a multivariate Burgers equation system (of Cauchy type) with an external force, and with the negative gradient pressure as source terms.
-In addition an incompressibility condition for the velocity is satisfied, i.e., the divergence of the velocity is zero.
-Indeed, the Navier-Stokes equation system is defined via three equations, the nonlinear diffusion equation
+This type of estimate is valid also for initial-value problems with periodic boundary conditions which are are essentially initial-value problems defined on the $n$-torus ${\mathbb T}^n$.
+From this point of view the incompressible Navier-Stokes equation system is a multivariate Burgers equation system (of Cauchy type) with an external force, and with the negative gradient pressure as source terms, where it is the pressure term which makes the equation global and difficult to control.
+The pressure may be determined by an incompressibility condition for the velocity which is satisfied if the divergence of the velocity field is zero.
+Indeed, classically, the Navier-Stokes equation system is defined via three equations, the nonlinear diffusion equation

 the incompressibility condition

 and the initial condition